Clyde Wind Farm: Extension

 In July 2014 it was announced that Scottish ministers had approved an extension to the Clyde Wind Farm.
-The extension will see 54 extra turbines, capable of generating an additional 162MW.
-This will bring the total generating capacity of the wind farm to 512MW.
-The extension has been upgraded to 54 turbines with a 173MW capacity and was commissioned in the summer of 2017.
+The extension will see 54 extra turbines, capable of generating an additional 162 MW.
+This will bring the total generating capacity of the wind farm to 512 MW.
+The extension has been upgraded to 54 turbines with a 173 MW capacity and was commissioned in the summer of 2017.